Interactively shaping robot behaviour with unlabeled human instructions: Simulation protocol

 \subsubsection{Interaction load}

 The second evaluation criterion is the interaction load of the teaching process, that we measure as the number of required teaching signals (feedback and instructions) for learning the task.
-We report the maximum amount of required teaching signals over 1000 training sessions.
+We report the maximum number of required teaching signals over 1000 training sessions as a worst-case evaluation criterion.

-When learning from evaluative feedback only, without using instructions, the total number of required teaching signals equals the amount of provided feedback until convergence of task performance.
+When learning from evaluative feedback only, without using instructions, the total number of required teaching signals equals the number of provided feedback until convergence of task performance.
 When instructions are used in addition to feedback, however, the total number of teaching signals required for learning is not related to the convergence of task performance.
 Indeed, task performance mainly depends on the complexity of the state-space that is defined by instruction signals; and converges whenever the robot learns to interpret instructions.
 From that time on, the robot only needs to use the Instructions Model, in states where instructions have been provided.
 But there may exist some states that did not receive any instruction, and where the policy did not yet converge.
 In this case, the teacher still needs to provide instructions for these states.

-So, when using instructions, the amount of required teaching signals in a session equals the amount of evaluative feedback until the convergence of task performance, plus the amount of instructions provided over the whole session.
-Here, the amount of evaluative feedback is the one required for interpreting instructions; and the amount of instructions is the one required for shaping the policy, or more exactly for entirely determining the Contingency Model.
+So, when using instructions, the number of required teaching signals in a session equals the number of evaluative feedback until the convergence of task performance, plus the number of instructions provided over the whole session.
+Here, the number of evaluative feedback is the one required for interpreting instructions; and the number of instructions is the one required for shaping the policy, or more exactly for entirely determining the Contingency Model.